“Sometimes the biggest gifts,” my mother would tell me, “arrive in the smallest packages.”

 Recently, the Ninth Circuit Court of Appeals provided such a gift for immigrants fighting deportation and removal from the United States.

-Discovery In Immigration Court Proceedings
+The Importance Of Discovery And A-Files In Immigration Court Proceedings

-The administrative file, known as the A-file, typically contains all of an immigrant’s official materials, such as naturalization certificates; various forms and attachments (e.g., photographs); immigration applications and petitions; investigations; reports; correspondence; and memoranda.
+The alien file, known as the A-file, typically contains all of an immigrant’s official materials, such as naturalization certificates; various forms and attachments (e.g., photographs); immigration applications and petitions; investigations; reports; correspondence; and memoranda.

 Lawyers who practice other types of law would say, “So what?”
 They would add the the A-file is just discovery.